libass/libass-tests/README.md

 `xargs -0` and `find -print0 -maxdepth -mindepth` extensions.
 Otherwise pure POSIX.

+## Environment Variables

+Check the `README.md`s in subfolders for environment variables affecting only specific test types.
+The following affect all types:

+  - `ART_BINWRAP` defines a wrapper command for test binaries

 ## Todo
  - Crash test would ideally use a high coverage corpus, instead of the few randomly thrown together files used now.